Raymond (Animal Crossing): Critical reception

 Fan-made websites, such as called Nookazon and nook.market, described by NME as "black markets," were created where players would buy and sell resources for Animal Crossing: New Horizons, including villagers, using either in-game currency or Nook Miles Tickets (NMT).
-Players who are selling a villager have to do so by annoying the villager enough that they decide to leave his current island, which is referred to as being "in boxes."
+Players who are selling a villager have to do so by waiting for the villager to decide to leave his current island, which is referred to as being "in boxes."
 The seller then opens up their island to the buyer, and the buyer leaves the in-game currency on the ground for the opportunity to enter the villager's house and invite him to their island.
 The phrase "Raymond in boxes" became a meme in the Animal Crossing community.
 At one time, the operators of nook.market claimed that half of inquiries were related to Raymond, and was stated by both nook.market and Nookazon as being the most-wanted villager.
 In-game photos of Raymond have also been put up for sale on this website.
 Some players have used eBay to purchase in-game currency with real money to afford Raymond.
 In addition to payments, YouTube channel Crunchy Island set up a maze competition inspired by Nathan for You.
 Raymond was of particular attention to fans, made more significant by the fact that he did not have an Amiibo card or figure available, and was thus only obtainable randomly.
 Of villagers in this economy, Raymond is among the most popular villagers, competing with fellow villager Marshal, who is also smug and has a neutral color tone.
 His various traits, particularly his appearance, interest in fanfiction, and a willingness to wear a maid outfit contributed to his popularity in this market.